faiface/par-lang/docs/src/processes/commands/looping_and_branching.md

 There's another key difference: notice the `.item` branch has `=>` right after the branch name!
 There's no pattern.
 That's because in process syntax, binding the payload of an [either](../types/either.md) is optional.
 Normally, **the subject itself becomes the payload.**
+However, it is possible to match the payload fully, if desired.

 So, inside the `.item` branch, strings now has the type `(String) List<String>` — it’s a pair, and we want to peel off its first part, to add it to the string builder.

+There's **one last important detail,** and that's concerning **control flow.** If a `.case` branch process does not end (we'll learn about ending processes in the section about [`chan` expressions](../chan_expression.md)), then it proceeds to the next line after the closing parenthesis of the `.case` command.
+All local variables are kept.

 ## Receiving